NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 ### Authority to Proceed
 - What you need to do before
+    - [ ] Step 1
+    - [ ] Step 2
 - What you need to do during
+    - [ ] The Project Implementation Team presents the goals and status of their project  ~15 - 20 mintues

 - What you need to do after

 ### Formulation to Implementation